 - Create social media pages within two weeks

 Setting goals are an important part of strategizing.
-However, make sure the goals you set are realistic.
+Make sure the goals you set are realistic.

 - 9 Things I Learned in 9 Years of Being a Small Business Owner